Starcounter/Docs/guides/web-apps/sessions/README.md

 New session is created by calling constructor on `Session` class.
 Current session (can be accessed by calling static `Session.Current` property) is automatically set during lifetime of the user handler execution.
 Whenever session object is set on JSON object using `Session` property (or JSON object is set on session using `Data` property), the `Session.Current` is automatically being set to that object.

-Current session is determined and set automatically before user handler is called.
-Presence of session is determined by one of the ways described below.

 Here are some examples of creating a new session (property `UseSessionCookie` is described below).
 All examples will produce the same result:

 ```cs